newrelic/infra-integrations-sdk/CONTRIBUTING.md

 # Guidelines for Contributing Code

-At New Relic we welcome community code contributions to the Ruby agent, and have taken effort to make this process easy for both contributors and our development team.
+At New Relic we welcome community code contributions to our code, and have taken effort to make this process easy for both contributors and our development team.